 Contributing to the segregation of Connecticut's towns and school districts is an over-reliance on local property taxes to pay for municipal services — particularly local public education.

 Local property taxes play a critical role in funding public schools.
-In Connecticut, nearly 59% of all education funding comes from local property taxes, and funding local public schools is the most significant cost of most cities and towns.
+In Connecticut, roughly 58% of all education funding comes from local property taxes, and funding local public schools is the most significant cost of most cities and towns.

 In 1977, the Connecticut Supreme Court ruled that an education funding system that allows “property wealthy” towns to spend more on education with less effort is unconstitutional

 Amount of Taxable Property

 However, the value of taxable property, as well as community wealth, varies greatly across Connecticut's municipalities.
 As a result, a system has been created where it is easier for wealthier, property rich communities to raise revenue from property taxes — and in turn fund their local public schools — than it is for less affluent or economically disadvantaged communities.

 Equalized Net Grand List Per Capita (ENGLPC) is a measure of a town’s taxable property per town resident, and therefore an indicator of the municipality's ability to raise local revenue.
 In Fairfield, for example, the ENGLPC is over $266,000, but in bordering Bridgeport, the ENGLPC is roughly $77,000.
 As a result, it is easier for towns with higher ENGLPCs, such as Fairfield, to raise local property tax revenue than it is for towns like Bridgeport that have lower ENGLPCs.